suryansh314/messenger-ReactJs/README.md

-This web app is highly scalable & it uses realtime firebase database, it also uses Google Authentication and Context API for state management.
+A highly scalable react web app which uses realtime firebase database and Google Authentication with Context API for state management.

 Live run at: https://whatsapp-rc.web.app